egoist/poi/README.md

 JS files and `script` tags in single-file components are transpiled by Babel.
 We only use one preset by default: [babel-preset-vue-app](https://github.com/egoist/babel-preset-vue-app).

-You can provide custom babel config by setting `babel` in config file or using `.babelrc` or setting `babel` field in `package.json`.

-If you want to use custom babel config file, please set `babel` in config file to `undefined` first.
+vbuild will use `.babelrc` if it exists, you can also set `babelrc` option in config file to disable config file, check out [full reference](https://babeljs.io/docs/usage/api/#options) for `babel` option.

 [⬆ back to top](#toc)